 This National Historic Landmark is a diverse mix of terraces and knolls covered by fields, forest, and a cemetery whose adjacent marsh and wetlands include a small brook on the south and the Charles River on the west.
 Once farmland, trails now lead through a mix of wetlands, meadows, fields, and woodland.

-The Charles River in South Newton: Helen Heyn to Millennium
+The Charles River in South Newton and Boston: Blue Heron Trail to Millennium Park

 Owner & Administrator Websites

 First three photos shown here.
 Click a photo to view the complete slideshow or click here to browse the complete gallery.

 This is the site of the 1840s Brook Farm experimental commune of Transcendentalists including Hawthorne, Dana, Greeley, Ripley, Margaret Fuller, and others.
 It was used briefly in the 1850s as a poor farm and in 1861 for training at Camp Andrew during the Civil War.
 A Lutheran orphanage occupied the farm from 1872 through 1943, with a treatment center on site from 1948 through 1974.
 Gethsemane Cemetery was established in 1873.
 Land was going to be developed into high-rises, before the state took over in 1988.

 Biking, Charles River Walk, Cross Country Skiing, Historic Site, Vernal Pool, Woods Trail